The Key Smooth Baby Sitting Transitions shared by No Non-cents Nanna

 Gives kids a few minutes WARNING of transitioning to the next task.

-Below are some ideas of things you, the babysitter, might pleasantly say or chant in a sing-songy way when you give the 5 minute warning of a change.
+Below are some ideas of things you, the babysitter, might pleasantly say or chant in a sing-songy way when you give the 5-minute warning of a change.

 • Ding, ding, ding.
-You have five more minutes to play before clean up time.”
+You have five more minutes to play before cleanup time.”

 • “Clean up, clean up.
 Everybody clean up then I’ll read a bedtime story.”